Laurie Zoloth: Career

 Zoloth began her career as a neonatal nurse working in impoverished communities.
 She has a bachelor's degree in women's studies from UC Berkeley and a second bachelor’s in science (nursing) from the University of the State of New York, now Regent’s College.
 From 2000 to 2003 she was Professor of Social Ethics and Jewish Philosophy at San Francisco State University, from which she holds a master's degree in English.
 She received a second master’s degree in Jewish Studies, and a Ph.D in Social Ethics from the Graduate Theological Union, graduating in 1993, and holds a Health Care Ethics Consultant Certificate (HEC-C, 2024) From 2003 to 2017 she was a Professor of Medical Humanities and Bioethics in the Feinberg School of Medicine and Professor of Religious Studies in the Weinberg College of Arts and Sciences at Northwestern University.
 Since 2005 she has been an Affiliated Professor at the University of Haifa.
 She was appointed the Dean of the University of Chicago Divinity School in July 2017, making her the first Jew to become the dean of a divinity school based at an American university.

 As dean at the Divinity School, she tried to get the operators of the coffee shop, Grounds of Being, to pay rent.
+She served as dean for less than a year.